EMSL-Computing/TMSig/README.md

 - `decompose_sets`: decompose all pairs of sets into 3 disjoint
   components: the elements unique to set 1, the elements unique to set 2, and the elements shared by both sets.
-Not currently used, in practice.
+Not currently used in practice.

 ## Installation